-Most companies report that a bad hire costs between $8,000-$10,000, and some far more.
+Most companies report that a bad hire costs between $8,000 and $10,000 — and some cost far more.

 "I love the Integrity Survey report as it is very easy to read.
 There are several questions within the survey that I have deemed my go-to's as the responses give me so much insight into each of my candidates.
 I love reading through the reports and even if no risk points are assessed, I still get a lot of great information on each person."

 - Janet Stupek, Nolan Real Estate

-Research — as well as feedback from past clients — suggests that applicants usually answer honesty assessment questions truthfully; however, they generally under-report behaviors and problems.
+Research — as well as feedback from past clients — suggests that applicants usually answer honesty assessment questions truthfully; however, they generally underreport behaviors and problems.